tdooner/rails-marathon-weekend/README.md

 So, that brings us to the Sunday-afternoon architecture:

-## "Basically there" (v2) Architecture
+## "Good enough" (v2) Architecture

 ![](https://docs.google.com/drawings/d/1B_uVfwYkwrHFSC0TkT-L2iuco9eFACncn1QuT-xhUDQ/pub?w=802&h=530)

 I still have some testing to do, but this seems to be working pretty well and resilient to slaves coming into and out of the cluster.
+It meets my three goals, but there is definitely room for improvement.
+If/when I return to this project, my to-do list is something like:

+* Add another service to make things harder on the inter-container linking / discovery side
+* Perhaps add a non-mesos MySQL cluster or something, and try running a more-complicated Rails app
+* Improve security

 # Lessons Learned
 * Marathon
   1. **Only the master dispatches HTTP webhooks.** In hindsight this should have been obvious, but it is not documented anywhere.
 So, every marathon client needs to be started with its network-accessible IP address as a value for [`http_endpoints`](https://mesosphere.github.io/marathon/docs/event-bus.html)
-  2. **Marathon Error messages don't exist.** It's a still relatively new project, but trying to debug why certain behavior is happening in the web UI is quite difficult.
+  2. **Marathon Error messages don't exist in the web UI.** It's a still relatively new project, but trying to debug why certain behavior is happening in the web UI is quite difficult.
+Syslog helps a lot.
-  3. **`docker pull` takes a long time**.
-The first time I try to scale onto a new mesos slave, the marathon task times out because Docker is fetching ~1 GB of images.
+  3. **`docker pull` takes a long time.** The first time I try to scale onto a new mesos slave, the marathon task times out because Docker is fetching ~1 GB of images.
 I'm not sure if there is a current way to get around this.
 * Consul
   1. In this toy architecture, **bootstrap mode** is your friend because you can reboot the singular master with impunity.
 But in a real architecture, you probably would not want to reboot the master and thus not run in bootstrap mode.
-  2. It'd be cool if there was direct integration with Marathon (or some other framework), but maybe this doesn't make sense for the project.
+  2. It'd be cool if there was direct integration with Marathon (or some other framework) so the Ruby middle layer didn't need to exist.
+* Consul Template
+  1. **Better querying options** in templates would be cool, specifically a way to query the local agent instead of the entire cluster.
+(But I do admit this is a pretty uncommon use-case.)

 # Running For Yourself
 If you want to try this yourself, you'll have to follow (something like) the following steps: